shawnLeeZX/emacs.d/README.md

 Continuing the tutorial, functionalities of this `emacs.d` will be described.

+If you find this repo useful, please give it a star!

 ## Package Management

 Emacs has better package management mechanism for extensions than